txlyzov/nodeJS/README.md

 Database options:

-- Program needs info from .env file.
+- Program needs info from ./config/config.js file.

 - You able to run scripts for database creations/dpors.
 But first you need to install pgtools module with this command:
 ``npm install --save -g pgtools``